Laban254/HNGx-INTERNSHIP/README.md

 - [STAGE-2]()

- 	This project aims to develop a simple REST API capable of CRUD (Create, Read, Update, Delete) operations on a "person" resource, 		interfacing with a chosen database system.
+ 	This project aims to develop a simple REST API capable of CRUD (Create, Read, Update, Delete) operations on a "person" resource, 		interfacing with a chosen database system **(mongodb)**.
 The API also dynamically handles parameters, enabling actions based on a person's name.